Skip to main content

 Who picks up dead animals in Ann Arbor, MI?

 In Ann Arbor, dead animal pickup splits by location.
 Public right-of-way carcasses (city streets, sidewalks) are handled by Ann Arbor Public Works.
-State routes and interstates are handled by Michigan DOT.
+State routes and interstates are handled by Michigan Department of Transportation (MDOT).
 Private property — your yard, attic, walls, crawlspace — is the homeowner's responsibility.
 Michigan Dead Animal Removal connects Ann Arbor homeowners with licensed wildlife operators for same-day pickup.
 The City of Ann Arbor handles right-of-way carcasses on city streets.
 MDOT handles state routes and highways (US-23, M-14, I-94).
 Private property is the homeowner's responsibility.
 Washtenaw County handles disposal guidance under the MDARD BODA Act; the Michigan DNR governs nuisance wildlife handling.

 How much does dead animal removal cost in Ann Arbor?